 Meet the Governors

 Mr Stephen Beale - Chair of Governors

-I am Chair of Governors at Callis Grange.
-I sit on both the Finance and Personnel Group and the Strategy Group.
-I am also the nominated Safeguarding Governor.
+I am Chair of Governors at Callis Grange and I am also the nominated Safeguarding Governor.
 Before becoming a Governor, I worked for many years as a Social Worker and Team Manager for Kent Children Services, mainly in Thanet.
 This experience helps me carry out my role as a Governor.
 I have lived in Broadstairs for twenty years.
 My son attends Charles Dickens School where I been a Parent Governor since 2015.
 I am also a trustee for Upton School PTFA.

-There are currently no vacancies for Parent Governors.
+There are currently vacancies for the following Governor roles: